grafana/grafana/docs/sources/linking/data-link-variables.md

 # Data link variables

-You can use certain variables in data links to link to specific portions of your visualizations.
+You can use variables in data links to refer to series fields, labels, and values.
 For more information about data links, refer to [Data links]({{< relref "data-links.md" >}}).

 To see a list of available variables, type `$` in the data link **URL** field to see a list of variables that you can use.